 At the same time, water can bring destruction, and even death.
 Thousands of people die each year in drowning accidents.
-In October 2012, Hurricane Sandy destroyed thousands of lives and homes from the Caribbean to Canada.
+Hurricane Katrina destroyed lives and homes in New Orleans and along the Gulf Coast.
 Floods, tsunamis, and cyclones kill people and wipe out property all over the world.
 Severe storms and floods may have done damage not too far from where you live.
 You may even be a bit frightened when a severe thunderstorm hits your area.